kent-map/kent/placesqz/rochester-overview.md

 Phyllis Bottome, novelist and short story writer was born in Rochester and inspired James Bond author [Ian Fleming](/20c/20c-fleming-biography).
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/2/2f/The_castle%2C_Rochester%2C_England-LCCN2002708076.jpg" label="The castle, Rochester" attribution="Photochrom Print Collection, Public domain, via Wikimedia Commons">

 Sybil Thorndike, actor, moved to Rochester at the age two.
-Her brother Russell, actor and novelist known for his _Dr Syn_ stories set in [Romney Marsh](/landscape/romney-writers), was born in in the city in 1885.
+Her brother Russell, actor and novelist known for his _Dr Syn_ stories set in [Romney Marsh](/landscape/romney-writers), was born in the city in 1885.
 Mathematician, [John Edensor Littlewood](/19c/19c-edensor-littlewood-biography) whose father taught at the King's School, was also born in this year, but later moved to Dover.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/46/Sybil_Thorndike%2C_English_actress%2C_1932_-_The_Falk_Studios_%286480135843%29.jpg" label="Sybil Thorndike, 1932" attribution="State Library of New South Wales collection, No restrictions, via Wikimedia Commons">

 Enid Bagnold, author of _National Velvet_ was born in Rochester in 1889, although she did not live in the city for long.